realm/realm-dart/README.md

     _*This file should be committed to source control_

-* For more information on using the Realm Dart Standalone SDK see the Realm Flutter SDK usage above.
+* For more information on using the Realm Dart Standalone see the Realm Flutter usage above.

-# Device Sync with Realm Flutter and Dart Standalone SDKs
+# Sync data with Realm Flutter and Dart using Device Sync

-Run the Realm with [Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and connecting to [Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/).
+This section is about how to use the Realm with [Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and how to connect to [Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/).

 ## Set up Atlas App Services

-* Create an account on [cloud.mongodb.com](https://cloud.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started) or [Get Started with a template app](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/)
+1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com) - follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
-1. Create a new App following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui) or [Create an App with a Template App](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).
+1. Create a new App following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
 1. Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) to see how to configure the appropriate authentication provider type.
 1. Go to the **Device Sync** menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
 1. [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.

-## Use Device Sync in the Realm SDK
+## Use Device Sync with the Realm

 1. Set Atlas App ID as a constant.